COVID-19 Vaccine Hesitancy: 12 Things You Need to Know

 Getting the COVID-19 vaccine can protect you from getting sick.

 The COVID-19 vaccines work with your immune system so your body will be ready to fight the coronavirus if you are exposed to it — including coronavirus variants such as delta.
 As the COVID-19 pandemic continues, getting the vaccine is a powerful step in taking charge of your health.
-When given as directed, the first two authorized vaccines offer approximately 95% protection from the coronavirus that causes the disease.
+When given as directed, the FDA-authorized vaccines can prevent severe COVID-19 and death.

 Diversity in COVID-19 vaccine testing helped assess safety and effectiveness.

 COVID-19 affects everyone, so scientists made sure clinical trial participants for the vaccines were diverse.
 The clinical trials for the first two COVID-19 vaccines included Black (about 10% of participants) and Hispanic (about 20% of participants) people, older age groups (about 25%), and people with conditions such as obesity, diabetes, and heart and respiratory conditions.
 The U.S. study participants for the one-shot COVID-19 vaccine were 15% Hispanic/Latinx; 13% Black/African American; 6% Asian and 1% Native American.

 New and future clinical trials will also include pregnant women and children under 12.